 It is noteworthy that the uncertainty principle appears already on page 20.
 However, it mentions not only the inability to measure coordinate and momentum of a particle at the same time.
 It also mentions the inability to measure the spin at different orientations at the same time.
 Neat!
 And later in the book, even the more general uncertainty principle is derived.

-The motivation also governs superposition of states during the first 42 pages (corresponding to 20 A4 pages).
+The motivation also governs the superposition of states during the first 42 pages (corresponding to 20 A4 pages).
 Thus there is nothing to complain about the motivation.
 And 5 stars it shall receive!

 The images in the book do greatly help with the understanding of the topics covered.
-Since the text is so comparable simple, it does not really matter that the book contains a rather low number of images.
+Since the text is so comparable simple, it does not really matter that the book contains fewer images.
 We counted 24 images on a corresponding to 165 pages of A4 size.
 That is roughly one image per 6.9 pages of A4 size.
 Since all images are black and white only, we can award only three stars for the images.
 After all, we do have our review principles for a reason.
 But as said, in practice we did not see any problem with this fairly low number of images.

 Calculations in this book are really done step by step.
 That means, that you rather may see more formulas than other books would have shown for the same content.
 There are more unnumbered equations than numbered ones, and altogether we counted close to 600.
 That is clearly enough for such a comparably thin book.